 - Bring the stock to a simmer and add the dumplings, one at a time so they do not stick together.
 Cook for 6-7 minutes.

 - Add the chicken back to the stock pot and stir to combine.
 Continue cooking for 20 minutes.
-The broth should thicken.
+The broth should thicken as the dumplings cook.

-- Add more salt and pepper as needed and dig in.
+- Add more salt and pepper to taste before serving.